orval-labs/orval/docs/src/pages/reference/configuration/output.md

 };
 ```

-The mock options can take some properties to customize the generation if you set it to an object.
-If you set it to `true`, the default options will be used.
+The mock options also accepts a configuration object customizing the generation.
+If the property is set to `true`, the default options will be used.
 The default options are:

 ```js
 module.exports = {